animaxdev/shareable-links/CONTRIBUTING.md

 * Check your spelling and grammar.
 * The pull request and commit should have a useful title.
 * Documentation links should be official from the share link provider.
+* If there doens't exist any official documentation, please add `Not Found`.